bbittne/ST558-Project2/bus.md

 ![](bus_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-From the above plot, we can see that the number of words in the article less than 2000 words are with good shares.
-The less the better.
+For each of the channel types, it is easy to see that the number of shares will decrease as the number of words in the article increases.
+For most channel types, the highest shares are with the articles that have less than 2000 words.
 Therefore, the variable n_tokens_content effects shares, and we will keep this variable.

-A plot with the number of shares on the y-axis and average_token_length on the x-axis is created:
+A plot with the number of shares on the y-axis and average word length (average_token_length) on the x-axis is created:

 ``` r
 g <- ggplot(newsDataSubsetTrain, aes(x = average_token_length, y = shares))